+7

 Managing Growing Projects with Packages, Crates, and Modules

-As you write larger programs, organizing your code is important because it’ll become impossible to keep track of your entire program in your head at one time.
-By grouping related functionality together and separating code with distinct features apart, you’ll make it clear where to find code that implements a particular feature and you’ll know where to go to change how a feature works.
+As you write large programs, organizing your code is important because it’ll become impossible to keep track of your entire program in your head.
+By grouping related functionality and separating code with distinct features, you’ll clarify where to find code that implements a particular feature and where to go to change how a feature works.

-The programs we’ve written so far have been written in one module in one file.
-As a project grows, you can organize code by splitting into multiple modules, then multiple files.
+The programs we’ve written so far have been in one module in one file.
+As a project grows, you can organize code by splitting it into multiple modules and then multiple files.
 A package can contain multiple binary crates and optionally one library crate.
 As a package grows, you can extract parts into separate crates that become external dependencies.
-We’ll be covering all these techniques in this chapter.
-For really large projects of a set of interrelated packages that evolve together, Cargo provides the concept of workspaces that we’ll cover in the “Cargo Workspaces” section of Chapter 14.
+This chapter covers all these techniques.
+For very large projects of a set of interrelated packages that evolve together, Cargo provides workspaces, which we’ll cover in the section “Cargo Workspaces” in Chapter 14.

+prod: check xref

-In addition to grouping functionality, encapsulating implementation details lets you reuse code at a higher level: once you’ve implemented an operation, other code can call that code without knowing exactly how the implementation works via the code’s public interface.
-The way you choose to write the code defines what parts are public for other code to use and what parts are private implementation details that you reserve the right to change and that other code shouldn’t have to worry about.
+In addition to grouping functionality, encapsulating implementation details lets you reuse code at a higher level: once you’ve implemented an operation, other code can call that code via the code’s public interface without knowing how the implementation works.
+The way you write code defines which parts are public for other code to use and which parts are private implementation details that you reserve the right to change.
 This is another way to limit the amount of detail you have to keep in your head.

-A related aspect to organization and encapsulation is scope: the nested context code is written in that has a set of names that are defined as “in scope.”
+A related aspect to organization and encapsulation is scope: the nested context in which code is written has a set of names that are defined as “in scope.”
 When reading, writing, and compiling code, programmers and compilers need to know whether a particular name at a particular spot refers to a variable, function, struct, enum, module, constant, or other item, and what that item means.
-We can create scopes and change what names are in or out of scope.
-We’re not allowed to have two items with the same name in the same scope; there are tools to resolve name conflicts.
+You can create scopes and change which names are in or out of scope.
+You can’t have two items with the same name in the same scope; tools are available to resolve name conflicts.

-Rust has a number of features that allow you to manage the organization of your code, which details are exposed and which details are private, and what names are in each scope in your programs.
-These features are sometimes collectively referred to as “the module system.”
-They are:
+Rust has a number of features that allow you to manage your code’s organization, including which details are exposed and which details are private, and what names are in each scope in your programs.
+These features are sometimes collectively referred to as the module system and include:

-Packages, a Cargo feature that lets you build, test, and share crates.
+Packages: A Cargo feature that lets you build, test, and share crates

-Crates, a tree of modules that produces a library or executable.
+Crates: A tree of modules that produces a library or executable

-Modules and use, which let you control the organization, scope, and privacy of paths.
+Modules and use: Let you control the organization, scope, and privacy of paths

-Paths, a way of naming an item such as a struct, function, or module.
+Paths: A way of naming an item, such as a struct, function, or module

-In this chapter we’ll cover all of these features and discuss how they interact and how they’re used to manage scope.
-By the end, you should have a solid understanding of the module system, and be able to work with scopes like a pro!
+In this chapter, we’ll cover all these features, discuss how they interact, and explain how to use them to manage scope.
+By the end, you should have a solid understanding of the module system and be able to work with scopes like a pro!

 Packages and Crates